Windfog-Studios/The-Little-Explorer/README.md

 All the music we used was taken from the audio library of youtube.
 The song of the first level is called Island Coconuts and the song of the second level is called Videogame Soldiers.
 You can check their pages here and artists here:

+### Level 1
 Island Coconuts:
 Page: https://www.youtube.com/audiolibrary/music?nv=1
 Artist: http://www.aaron-kenny.com

+### Level 2
 Videogame Soldiers:
-Video Game Soldiers de Twin Musicom está sujeta a una licencia de Creative Commons Attribution (https://creativecommons.org/licenses/by/4.0/)
+Video Game Soldiers by Twin Musicom is under a Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0/)
 Page: http://www.twinmusicom.org/song/295/video-game-soldiers
 Artist: http://www.twinmusicom.org